New Grading Model Overview- Updated

 [up]

-The weekly reflection and portfolio build a running picture of your student's progress — academically, spiritually, and personally — all semester long.
+The weekly reflection and portfolio build a running picture of your student’s progress all semester.

 3. The holistic grading model